Written by Jericho Bundac

 The canister physically separates ties and prohibits overcrowding.
 It keeps the tie snug, relaxed and ready for action when you need it.

-Safeguard Your Ties from Dust and Mold
+Safeguard Your Ties from Dust and Liquids

 You should always store your ties in a cool, dry place.
 You shouldn't store your tie in areas right next to a window where it can get too much direct sunlight.
 And you should avoid storing your ties in places where there's a lot of moisture, like a damp basement.